pdehaye/McKenzie/README.md

 **Does** (unknowns to be clarified later).

-He is suing Koller, Matkin and the Does both in their official and individual capacity.
+McKenzie is suing Koller, Matkin and the Does both in their official and individual capacity.

 The file *pacer.html* offers a summary, essentially only useful for the timing information (reproduced below anyways).
 The case was filed at the Central District of California, for $230,000, case#: 8:14-cv-00149-JVS-JPR